User Acceptance Testing: Strategies, Best Practices, and More in 5 steps

 2. The Importance of User Acceptance Testing

-You might be thinking, “Why do I need another round of testing?
-Haven’t we done enough already?”
-Trust me, UAT is one step you don’t wanna skip, and here’s why:
+You might be thinking, “Why another round of testing?
+Haven’t we tested enough?”
+Here’s why UAT is crucial:

 Making Sure It’s What Users Ordered